About Brian

 My primary passion is writing.
 I have been composing stories and occasional newspaper articles since my pre-teens.
 I took up poetry in 1992.
 That year also saw the beginning of a period of collaboration in fiction with Geoffrey Skinner), a former Stanford co-worker.
 In 1994 I became a publisher under the imprint of Fleabonnet Press, through which some of my work is currently available.
 The following year I helped establish the Spilt Ink Writers’ Group.

 Currently I pen fiction, nonfiction and poetry, have a few novels in various states of completion, and produce literary articles for Wikipedia.
-I have published eighteen chapbooks of my poetry and prose as well as material by other authors through Fleabonnet Press.
-My work has also appeared in SUL News Notes, SUL/AIR News, College & Research Libraries News, Calliope, and The Trail Companion.
+I have published a couple dozen chapbooks and one ebook of my poetry and prose as well as material by other authors through Fleabonnet Press.
+My work has also appeared in SUL News Notes, SUL/AIR News, College & Research Libraries News, Calliope, The Trail Companion, and ERBzine.

-Other writing-related projects have included the creation of a website on The Best English-Language Fiction of the Twentieth Century and editing a four volume edition of the short stories of Mary Tappan Wright.
+Other writing-related projects have included the creation of a website on The Best English-Language Fiction of the Twentieth Century and editing a five volume edition of the short stories of Mary Tappan Wright.

 Other interests: